 Maraviroc may cause damage to your liver.
 You may experience an allergic reaction to maraviroc before you develop liver damage.
 Tell your doctor if you have or have ever had hepatitis or other liver disease.
 If you experience any of the following symptoms, stop taking maraviroc and call your doctor immediately: itchy rash; yellowing of the skin or eyes; dark-colored (tea-colored) urine; vomiting; or upper right stomach pain.
-If you experience any of the following symptoms, continue to take maraviroc, but call your doctor right away: nausea, fever, flu-like symptoms, or excessive tiredness.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with maraviroc and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.